sourabhbhavsar007/recipe-management-system/README.md

 - Get All Recipes
-Get all recipe service is used to get list of all the recipes.
-Following is the api url.
+	- Get all recipe service is used to get list of all the recipes.
+Following is the api endpoint.
 It is GET request.

 ```
 		GET